Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Cell decomposition, classifications and HO topological surface theories

-For crystalline TSC with spin-1/2 fermions, we summarize all possible block-states: \begin{enumerate}[1.] \item 2D block $\sigma_3$: 2D $(p+ip)$-SC; \item 0D block $\mu$: 0D modes characterizing the eigenvalues $-1$ of two generators of the $D_{3d}$ group. \end{enumerate} And the 2D block-state is obstructed because of the violation of the nonchiral condition on $\tau_2$ and $\tau_3$.
-Therefore, the ultimate classification is $\mathbb{Z}_2^2$, with the root phases: 0D modes with eigenvalues $-1$ of two generators of $D_6$ symmetry on the equator.
+For crystalline TSC with spin-1/2 fermions, we summarize all possible block states: \begin{enumerate}[1.] \item 2D block $\sigma_3$: 2D $(p+ip)$-SC; \item 0D block $\mu$: 0D modes characterizing the eigenvalues $-1$ of two generators of the $D_{3d}$ group. \end{enumerate} The 2D block state is obstructed because of the violation of the nonchiral condition on $\tau_2$ and $\tau_3$, and the 0D block states can be trivialized by some 1D bubble construction: firstly, the $-1$ eigenvalue of the inversion which is composed of a 2-fold rotation and another 2-fold rotation whose axis is on the equator can be trivialized by a complex fermion on each $\tau_1$, and the eigenvalues of 6-fold rotation can be trivialized by a generator of $\mathbb{Z}_{12}^f$.
+Therefore, the ultimate classification is trivial.